ffrankies/RNN-Research-Journal/README.md

     same as the negative log likelihood used in the LISA lab tutorials), and started a new GRU RNN run with a truncate value of 50.
 Failed almost immediately as the function is not suitable for this form of data.
-*   Reverted back to teh categorical crossentropy function and started a new GRU RNN run with a truncate value of 50.
+*   Reverted back to the categorical crossentropy function and started a new GRU RNN run with a truncate value of 50.

 ### Mar 11-15 2017